 The ++xref-in flag loads cross-reference information by calling a specified module’s function.
 The setup/xref module provides load-collections-xref to load cross-reference information for all installed documentation, and +m or ++main-xref-in is just a shorthand for ++xref-in setup/xref load-collections-xref.

-The --redirect-main flag for HTML output redirects links to the local installation’s documentation to a given URL, such as http://docs.racket-lang.org/.
+The --redirect-main flag for HTML output redirects links to the local installation’s documentation (not user-scope documentation) to a given URL, such as http://docs.racket-lang.org/.
 Beware that documentation links sometimes change (although Scribble generates HTML paths and anchors in a relatively stable way), so http://download.racket-lang.org/docs/version/html/ may be more reliable when building with an installation for version.
 The --redirect-main flag is ignored for non-HTML output.

 For cross-references among documentation that is not part of the Racket installation, use --info-out to save information from a document build and use ++info-in to load previously saved information.
 For example, if "c.scrbl" refers to information in "a.scrbl" and "b.scrbl", then